StaceyRyan/GA_projects/README.md

 # Projects-Completed-While-at-GA
 Storing projects completed at GA

-##Robot Project
+### Robot Project
-A project using javascript, HTML, CSS.
+- Technologies used: Javascript, HTML, CSS.
-Supported by components of bootstrap and jQuery.
+- Supported by components of bootstrap and jQuery.
-Uses widgets to store information retrieved from API requests to a weather database and movie database.
+- Uses widgets to store information retrieved from API requests to a weather database and movie database.

+### Plant Leixcon
+- Technologies used: Ruby on Rails, Postgresql, javascript, HTML, CSS